LibCity: A Unified Library Towards Efficient and Comprehensive Urban Spatial-Temporal Prediction: Abstract

 \section{Abstract}

 As deep learning technology advances and more urban spatial-temporal data accumulates, an increasing number of deep learning models are being proposed to solve urban spatial-temporal prediction problems.
 However, there are limitations in the existing field, including open-source data being in various formats and difficult to use, few papers making their code and data openly available, and open-source models often using different frameworks and platforms, making comparisons challenging.
 A standardized framework is urgently needed to implement and evaluate these methods.
-To address these issues, we provide a comprehensive review of urban spatial-temporal prediction and propose a unified storage format for spatial-temporal data called \textit{atomic files}.
-We also propose \name, an open-source library that offers researchers a credible experimental tool and a convenient development framework.
+To address these issues, we propose \name, an open-source library that offers researchers a credible experimental tool and a convenient development framework.
 In this library, we have reproduced \modelCnt spatial-temporal prediction models and collected \rawDataCnt spatial-temporal datasets, allowing researchers to conduct comprehensive experiments conveniently.
-Using \name, we conducted a series of experiments to validate the effectiveness of different models and components, and we summarized promising future technology developments and research directions for spatial-temporal prediction.
 By enabling fair model comparisons, designing a unified data storage format, and simplifying the process of developing new models, \name is poised to make significant contributions to the spatial-temporal prediction field.